Tunisair: History

 For the first time in its history, in 1995 the carrier started trading its shares at the Tunis stock exchange when 20% of the stake was floated.
 Ahmed Smaoui took over as president and director general of the company in March 1997.
 In January 1999, Abdelmalek Larif became the new president.
 Also in 1999, flights to Amman and Beirut were launched.
 By April 2000 the airline had employees.
 At this time the fleet comprised one Airbus A300B4-200, two Airbus A319-100s, ten Airbus A320-200s, four Boeing 727-200 Advanced, three Boeing 737-200 Advanced, four Boeing 737-500s and three Boeing 737-600s that served the following destinations: Abu Dhabi, Algiers, Amman, Amsterdam, Athens, Barcelona, Beirut, Berlin, Bilbao, Bordeaux, Bratislava, Brussels, Budapest, Cairo, Casablanca, Copenhagen, Dakar, Damascus, Djerba, Düsseldorf, Frankfurt, Gafsa, Geneva, Graz, Hamburg, Istanbul, Jeddah, Lille, Linz, Lisbon, London, Luxembourg, Lyon, Madrid, Malta, Marseille, Milan, Monastir, Munich, Nice, Nouakchott, Palermo, Paris, Prague, Rome, Salzburg, Sfax, Stockholm, Strasbourg, Tabarka, Toulouse, Tozeur, Tunis, Vienna, Warsaw and Zurich.

 In 2007, Nabil Chettaoui was appointed as chief executive officer (CEO).
 In June 2011, Hamadi Thamri replaced Chettaoui as president and CEO of the company.
 In July the same year, Moscow was first served by the carrier with flights to Domodedovo Airport.
 The airline's first transatlantic service, Tunis–Montreal, was launched in July 2016.

 Corporate affairs

 Ownership and management

 As of October 2024, Tunisair is owned 64.86% by the Tunisian state, 9.56% by three state-owned national funds (CNSS, CNRPS, CNAM), and 5.58% by Air France.
 The remaining 20% of the stake is floated under the ticker TAIR.
 The position of CEO was replaced by a head of general management, and a chairman of the board of directors.
 Montassar Bnouni and Habib Mekki were appointed respectively.
 Habib Mekki also holds the position of Secretary General of the Ministry of Transport.

 Business trends

 Annual reports for Tunisair do not appear to be regularly published; figures can also appear to be inconsistent in industry and press reports.
-Figures for the Airline (as opposed to the Group) seem to be as shown below (as of year ending 31 December):
+Figures for the Airline (or the Group) seem to be as shown below (as of year ending 31 December):